timtiemens/secretshare/Readme.md

   # Encrypt the PAYLOAD.
 $ cat PAYLOAD.txt
    This is the PAYLOAD
-   Generated Mon Dec 29 19:39:01 CST 2014
+   Generated Wed May  9 19:58:01 CDT 2018
-   It has spaces at the front of every line.
+   It has spaces at the front of every line
 $ openssl enc -pass pass:TheKeyUsedToEncrypt -aes-256-cbc -salt \
               -in PAYLOAD.txt -out PAYLOAD.enc
 $ ls -l PAYLOAD.enc
--rw-r--r--  1 timtiemens  users   128 Dec 29 19:40 PAYLOAD.enc
+-rw-r--r--  1 timtiemens  users   128 May  9 19:58 PAYLOAD.enc

   # Create the shares from the key.
   # Use '-printIndiv' to make it easier to distribute the shares.